lostmygithubaccount/python-analytics-accelerator/readme.md

 ```

 > [!TIP]
-> This creaetes a `metrics.py` file that you can customize.
+> This creates a `metrics.py` file that you can customize.

 ## development